fenago/intro-ruby/lab_guides/Lab_10.md

 ==============================

-We introduced metaprogramming in the previous chapter and defined it as code that generates code.
+We introduced metaprogramming in the previous lab and defined it as code that generates code.
 Ruby has numerous powerful methods that make it possible to allow code that writes code.
 Furthermore, metaprogramming is most often used to create flexible interfaces.
 This is especially